seanox/aspect-js/manual/en/reactive.md

 Another particularity concerns the use of the proxy object.
 For the logical separation of data objects and view, Reactive itself uses proxies, so that the data objects do not have to be enriched with the mechanisms for the view.
-When assigning objects, to a data object used with Reactive, the underlying objects are always used.
+When assigning objects, to a data object used with Reactive, the original objects are always used.
 Therefore, adding proxies to existing object layers later has no effect.
 In order to use proxies, they must be set up before using Reactive.